userqt/Phaser/README.md

 ## Prerequisites
 - Latest typescript installed globally on the system.
 It is needed to generate the d.ts files.
-- Nothing more is needed, the project has no node modules, no server, just vanialla js
+- Nothing more is needed, the project has no node modules, no server, just vanilla js
 - The d.ts files are needed for auto-complete and no errors displayed in Monaco editor run time in the browser.

 ## Install